 Yes.
 In practice, various other factors can affect whether a successful no win, no fee claim will be possible, such as the type of illness or injury, whether there is an untraceable defendant or whether there is sufficient evidence to support your claim.

-We would be happy to give you a definitive answer.
-Speak to an injury solicitor now on 0800 612 7456.
-If you prefer, you can check your claim online with our Claim Checker:
+We would be happy to give you a clearer answer.
+Speak to an injury solicitor now on 0800 376 1001.
+If you prefer, you can check your claim online with our Claim Checker.

 The amount of money you could claim for your injury will depend on:

 - any financial losses or costs you have incurred.

 At the start of your claim, your solicitor will consider the many ways your injury has affected your life.
 Your solicitor will take all of these effects into account to calculate the correct compensation award for you.

 This calculation will factor in 'general damages' and 'special damages'.

 General damages are awarded for pain, suffering and loss of amenity (PSLA).

 Awards for general damages are set by the Judicial College and published in their guidelines for personal injury awards.